pupsette/CompactJson/README.md

 As usual: performance measurements have to be interpreted carefully.
 For details about test execution, have a look at the code.

+## Installation
+Add either the `CompactJson` or the `CompactJson.Sources` Nuget package to your project.
+See the [packages on Nuget](https://www.nuget.org/profiles/pupsette).

 ## Usage
 For simple conversions from a JSON string to a .NET object:
 ```csharp